-Designed for, required of and restricted to majors and minors of elementary education and physical education minors (elementary level).
+Prerequisite, sophomore standing.
+Designed for, required of and restricted to majors and minors in elementary education and physical education minors (elementary level).
 Emphasis given to the physical education program and play activities appropriate for elementary school pupils during the winter months.